rossjrw/tars/README.md

   function in helpers/database.py
 * `from helpers.config import CONFIG` then `CONFIG.xxx` to access property xxx of the configuration file

+## Parsing commands

+Command objects (`cmd`) are parsed by argparse.
+Arguments are accessible from `cmd.args` as a Namespace object or by accessing `cmd` like a dict.

+Each command class must have class vars `command_name` as a string, `defers_to` as a list of strings representing which bots the command defers to, and `arguments` as a list of dicts.

+Each argument dict uses the same keys as argparse - that is, `type`, `nargs`, `help`, optionally `choices` etc. - and a couple more:

+* `flags` is a list of the argument's flags.
+At least one of these should not start with `--`, but this is not enforced, and just means that the command will not have a root argument.
+* `mode` can be `'hidden'`, meaning that the argument will not appear in help or in the documentation.

+Other considerations:

+* `nargs` must be either 0 or not present if the `type` is `bool`.
+* `nargs=None` is not allowed.
+Unless the type is bool, nargs must be set.
+Use 1 instead.
+* The first line of `help` will appear on command line (IRC) help.
+The rest will appear in documentation.

 ## Database Structure